barambani/http4s-poc-api/README.md

 ```

 #### Main Server
-This approach decouples very well the details of the execution and the decoding/encoding from the domain logic formalization.
+This approach decouples very well the details of the execution and the decoding/encoding from the domain logic's formalization.
 With this style is possible to describe at a very high level of abstraction the expected behavior and the domain context at hand.
 The sole place where the actual runtime becomes relevant is in the `Main` server file where all the instances are materialized.
 ```scala
 object Main extends StreamApp[IO] {